 WHAT IS THE TEAS V EXAM?

 TEAS V stands for Test of Essential Academic Skills V for Allied Health.
 The Program requires the student to take this exam to measure their academic preparation for the medical field.
 All students are required to take the exam and pass with a minimum score of 50%.

 WHAT IS ON THE TEAS V EXAM?

 The TEAS V Exam is comprised of 150 questions with four subject areas including: Reading, Mathematics, Science, and English and Language Usage.

 WHERE CAN I FIND A STUDY GUIDE FOR THE TEAS V EXAM?

 There is a copy of the study guide available in the Library Reserve Section.
 This copy is available for a 2-hour period and can only be viewed in the library.
 If you would like to purchase a copy of the study guide it is available at http://www.atitesting.com/2/teas-prep/study-guide.aspx for an estimated cost of $48.00.

 WHEN CAN I TAKE THE TEAS V EXAM?

-The TEAS V Exam is administered by the AWC Testing Services office (located in the 3C Building) between mid January to the last Thursday in February.
+The TEAS V exam is administered by the AWC Testing Services office (located in the 3C Building) between mid January to the last Thursday in February.
 Test scores must be turned into the Radiologic Technology Office by the due date; no exceptions will be made.
-A testing permit must be issued first prior taking the TEAS V Exam.
+A testing permit must be issued first prior to taking the TEAS V exam.

 HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?

 WHAT IS THE COST TO TAKE THE TEAS V EXAM?

 WHEN CAN I BEGIN COMPLETING THE HEALTH REQUIREMENTS?